 Though I had trouble deciding how to eat this properly without the prawns falling all apart.
 In the end, I used fork and knife.

-There is also FREE Delivery to customers staying in the Chinatown and Tanjong Pagar (with minimum order of $20), while they are finalising details with other delivery partners.
+There is also delivery available to customers staying in the Chinatown and Tanjong Pagar (with minimum order of $20), while they are finalising details with other delivery partners.

 The Food Peeps Coffee & Deli

 20 Maxwell Road, Maxwell House #01-11 Singapore 069113